Yuvaramesh/NLP/Regular Expression/README/README.md

 ### c.
 If no matches are found (ie, the matches list is empty), print "Ne word patterns detected."
 ### 5. Define a list called sample inputs that contains multiple tuples.
 Each tople represents a sample input and consists of a pattern and a corresponding tend to test.

-### 6.i.
+### 6. i.
 Use a for loop to iterate through each tuple in the sample_inputs list 1.
 Extract the pattern and text from the current tuple.

 ### ii.
 Print the pattern and test for reference.